 What is third-party liability insurance?

-‘Third-party’ refers to a person involved in a claim who is not the holder of the insurance policy.
+‘Third-party’ refers to a person involved in a claim, not the insurance policy holder.

-While it does not cover the owner or the owner’s vehicle, other passengers in the car can make a claim for injuries.
+While it does not cover the owner or vehicle, other passengers in the car can claim injuries.
 But, claims for fire damage or theft cannot be made.

 What does third-party liability cover?

 In the event of the insured vehicle’s accident, the following outcomes are eligible for claims:

 - Third-party injury to a passenger or a person in another car;